Rock and Beyond: Why Exploring Guitar Genres is Crucial for Growth

 Ambient genres such as post-rock are my personal favorite.
 My music is somewhat ambient.

 There's a whole big, big undiscovered plethora of genres buried under 'ambient music'.
-For instance genres like shoegaze, space rock, bedroom pop, etc.
+For instance, genres like shoegaze, space rock, bedroom pop, etc.

 In all the ambient genres, sonic space is dominated by reverb and delay.
-Making it a somewhat unfavorable condition for 16th notes and beyond.

 Unless again, it's a Slowdive kind of situation where you are trying to create a beam of sound.
-Listen to 'when the sun hits' for reference.
+Listen to 'When the sun hits' for reference.

 Lastly, funk.
 RHCP (Red Hot Chili Peppers) is the best reference and introduction.
 Covering RHCP songs enabled me to look at the fretboard (thanks to John Frusciante), to use the mini chords and insanely syncopated 16-note rhythms.